eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 }
 ```

-If you compile and deploy the smart contract and send the `addmsg` action with first parameter `ama` and sign it with `ama@owner` private key, it will fail with a standard error message:
+Compile and deploy the smart contract, send the `addmsg` action with first parameter `ama`, sign it with `ama@owner` private key, and then observe how it fails with a standard error message:

 ```shell
 dune --send-action hello addmsg '[ama, "hi again"]' ama@owner
 ```

-Even if the `ama@owner` private key was used to sign the above transaction, the execution fails because the required signature is for the `ama@active`.
+Even if the `ama@owner` private key was used to sign the above transaction, the execution fails because the required signature is the `ama@active`.

 ```txt
 failed transaction: 7dcb10621e4102ec933cdbaf544f0204446cc96bc20b76242391b17286f1408e  <unknown> bytes  <unknown> us